misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-71">Distributing color stops between explicitly placed stops</Figures>

 This is the same mechanism used to evenly distribute stops along the gradient line when none of them are given a position.
-If none of the color stops have been posi‐ tioned, the first is assumed to be 0%, the last is assumed to be 100%, and the other color stops are evenly distributed between those two points.
+If none of the color stops have been positioned, the first is assumed to be `0%`, the last is assumed to be `100%`, and the other color stops are evenly distributed between those two points.

 You might wonder what happens if you put two color stops at exactly the same point, like this:

 ```css
 #spectrum {